charles-m-knox/ghost-to-hugo/README.md

 There may be other hidden capabilities in this that I've not documented or explored fully.
 For example, it *may* be possible to get creative with templates to support rendering the featured image for a post (the default template does not support this currently).

-`.json` files are used for configuration because I do not want to pull in larger dependencies like `yaml`. `xml` could be supported in the future (because it's included in the standard library) - it's a bit more desirable than JSON because templates can span multiple lines, and that gets a little awkward with JSON syntax.
+`.json` files are used for configuration because I do not want to pull in larger dependencies like `yaml`.

 ## Development notes